 If your kid cannot wait and wants everything NOW, then make no mistake, the violin is not the right choice.

 On the opposite, if your kid can picture himself or herself one day playing the violin and is happy today just holding an instrument, then his or her chances to succeed will be high.
-(I mean chances to succeed to learn and not necessarily in a musical career).
+(I mean chances to succeed in learning and not necessarily in a musical career).

-This might sound a bit cliché, but there are two distinct, different types of personalities.
-If your kid has a more logical mind and loves mathematics, and certain types of games, then the piano with its harmonic structure will be a better choice (maybe the left side of the brain).
+This might sound a bit cliché, but there are two distinct types of personalities.
+If your kid has a more logical mind and loves mathematics and certain types of games, then the piano with its harmonic structure (maybe the left side of the brain) will be a better choice.

-For a mind that is more sensitive, and expressive, maybe the violin is a better fit.
-Let’s not forget the monodic nature of the violin, on which are often played melodic lines rather than accompaniments, chords, and harmonies.
+For a more sensitive and expressive mind, maybe the violin is a better fit.
+Let’s not forget the monodic nature of the violin, on which melodic lines are often played rather than accompaniments, chords, and harmonies.
 If your kid loves to sing, then this is the essence of the violin\

-But it is difficult to make a choice and categorizing things like that leads to clichés.
+But it isn’t easy to make a choice and categorizing things like that leads to clichés.
 Of course, a great piano player needs both sides of his or her brain and needs to learn the multiple monodic lines that make music.
-And a violinist needs to understand harmony to play well his or her instrument and master for example Bach’s Sonatas and Partitas.
+A violinist needs to understand harmony to play his or her instrument and master for example Bach’s Sonatas and Partitas.

 My advice for your kid: violin or piano?

-Yes, the violin is more difficult than the piano, especially at the beginning.
+Yes, the violin is more complex than the piano, especially at the beginning.
 But to choose your kid’s instrument, you should consider:

 So an important role is given to the fact that a kid (or you) can or cannot wait.
-It is meaningless to start the violin and expect a quick result.
+Starting the violin and expecting a quick result isn’t very sensible.

 Now, if your kid hesitates with the guitar, here is where I weighed the pros and cons of each instrument.